-President Xi Jinping has set out ambitious plans to decarbonize China’s economy.
+President Xi Jinping has set out bold plans to decarbonize China’s economy.
 But most companies and banks, hampered by a lack of top-down regulation, have little idea what ESG is, let alone how to measure and report it.
 It is a mess – and one that China needs to clear up fast.

 China’s reputation as a laggard in sustainability is well known: its economy got big in large part by growing dirty.

-As it presses ahead with government-led aims to hit peak carbon by 2030 and achieve carbon neutrality by 2060, it faces a far larger and more complex challenge that is linked to how it goes about resetting its global image.
+But as it presses ahead with government-led aims to hit peak carbon by 2030 and achieve carbon neutrality by 2060, it faces a far larger and more complex challenge that is linked to how it goes about resetting its global image.

-That challenge is what to do about the woeful state of the environmental, social and governance (ESG) data its corporate and financial institutions publish (or in many cases, don’t publish) every year.
+That challenge is what to do about the woeful state of the environmental, social and governance data its corporate and financial institutions publish (or in many cases, don’t publish) every year.

 This presents many problems.